What Are Dental Inlays and Onlays?

 Ideal Candidates for Inlays and Onlays

 Patients of all ages may be candidates for dental inalys or onlays, though these restorations are generally recommended for permanent premolar and molar teeth.
 A dental inlay or onlay may be an ideal treatment option to repair a broken tooth or treat tooth decay that is too large for a simple filling but does not need the full coverage of a crown.
-During your visit, Dr. Scheiber will examine your tooth and evaluate your x-rays before recommending an ideal procedure to restore your oral health.
-If an onlay or inlay is chosen, he will explain the available materials that will best fit your needs.
+During your visit, our dentists will examine your tooth and evaluate your x-rays before recommending an ideal procedure to restore your oral health.
+If an onlay or inlay is chosen, we will explain the available materials that will best fit your needs.

 The Treatment Process